sergiusens/snappy-docs/core/snaps.md

 ---
-title: "The kinds of snaps"
+title: The kinds of snaps
 ---

 There are four kinds of snaps used in a snapd system:

 - Kernel
 - Gadget
 - OS
 - Application

 These snaps form the architecture of a Snapd System as shown below.